 This interview will help you determine if your charitable contributions are deductible.

 - Is the charitable organization qualified?
-Refer to Search for Charities for a list or verify with the organization that they are qualified.
+Refer to Tax Exempt Organization Search for a list or verify with the organization that they are qualified.

 Note: This interview isn't designed to address the following types of charitable contributions:

-Please refer to Publication 526, Charitable Contributions, for these contributions.
+Please refer to Publication 526, Charitable Contributions (PDF), for these contributions.

 Conclusions are based on information provided by you in response to the questions you answered.
 Answers do not constitute written advice in response to a specific written request of the taxpayer within the meaning of section 6404(f) of the Internal Revenue Code.